eshack94/eshack94.github.io/content/about.md

 I have a passion for learning new technologies and solving complex problems, and I am always looking for new challenges.
 I am a continuous learner and I am always looking for new opportunities to grow and improve my skills.
 Additionally, I am a strong team player committed to inter-team and intra-team collaboration to solve problems, build solutions, and drive positive business outcomes.

 I try to learn something new every day, and I make it a point to share what I learn with others who might find it helpful.
-This website is a collection of my thoughts, ideas, and experiences, and various learnings from projects I have worked on.
+This website is a collection of my thoughts, ideas, experiences, and various learnings from projects I have worked on (both personally and professionally).
 I hope you find it useful!